fastify/avvio/README.md

   // ...
 })

+// onClose with one parameter, returning a promise app.onClose(function (context) {
+  return new Promise((resolve, reject) => {
+    // ...
+  })
+})

+// async onClose with one parameter app.onClose(async function (context) {
+  // ...
+  await ...
+})

 // onClose with two parameter
 app.onClose(function (context, done) {
   // ...
   done()
 })
 ```

+If the callback returns a promise, the next onClose callback and the close callback won't run until the promise is either resolved or rejected.

 `done` must be called only once.
 Returns the instance on which `onClose` is called, to support a chainable API.